Vonage-Community/tutorial-video-js-video_conference_application/docs/preview.md

 ## CSS

-The css for this page is located in [here](https://raw.githubusercontent.com/Vonage-Community/tutorial-video-js-video_conference_application/main/public/css/style.css)
+The css for this page is located in [here](https://raw.githubusercontent.com/Vonage-Community/tutorial-video-js-video_conference_application/main/public/css/style.css).
+Copy that css in `css/style.css` in the public folder.

 > Note: The html file is incomplete here.
 The full page also has some extra html that is used for getting session id and username, which we will get into in a later tutorial.